Royal Marines: Post-colonial era

-The Corps underwent a notable change after 1945 however, when the Royal Marines took on the main responsibility for the role and training of the British Commandos.
+The Royal Marines underwent a notable change after 1945 however, when the Royal Marines took on the main responsibility for the role and training of the British Commandos.
 As of 2009, since their creation in 1942 Royal Marines Commandos had engaged on active operations across the globe, every year except 1968.
-Notably they were the first ever military unit to perform an air assault insertion by helicopter, during the Suez Crisis in 1956.
+Notably they provided the first military unit to perform an air assault insertion by helicopter, during the Suez Crisis in 1956.
 They were also part of the land element during the 1982 Falklands War.

-43 Commando was active as amphibious infantry from 1961–68, and 41 Commando was disbanded in 1981.
+43 Commando was active as amphibious infantry from 1961 to 1968, and 41 Commando was disbanded in 1981.

-Cold War
+After 1945 and the Cold War

+In 1946 the Army Commandos were disbanded, leaving the Royal Marines to continue the commando role (with supporting army elements).
 During the Cold War the Royal Marines were earmarked to reinforce NATO's northernmost command Allied Forces North Norway.
 Therefore, 3 Commando Brigade began to train annually in Northern Norway and had large stores of vehicles and supplies pre-positioned there.
 At the end of the Cold War in 1989 the structure of the Royal Marines was as follows: